banhpete/Minesweeper-SEI-Project/README.md

   - Battleship

 ## 3. Game Chosen: Minesweeper
-The game chosen by the student Peter Banh for the completion of project 1 will be Minesweeper.
+The game chosen for the completion of project 1 will be Minesweeper.
 Minesweeper is a puzzle video game originating in the 1960's where the objectives are the following:
  - A player must uncover all cells of a rectangular grid while using hints provided to avoid mines that are also hidden in the rectangular grid.
 The hints are provided in the form of a number in a cell dictating how many mines are surrounding that one particular cell (the cells that form a 3x3 square with the particular cell in the middle).
  - Uncover all the non-mine cells as fast as possible